 Unearthly is the word that comes readily to mind to describe the hike today.
 Gros Morne National Park, a UNESCO World Heritage Site is home to the Tablelands where the earth’s mantle has been thrust up like nowhere on earth, allowing you to roam on a mountain which should be kilometres deep under the ocean.
 This geological classroom has a view like no other as you overlook the fishing towns along the shores of Bonne Bay.
 After the appetite building hike, we enjoy a meal overlooking the sea where you may watch whales pursuing their own seafood supper.

 Your goal for the day is Quirpon Lighthouse Inn perched on the tip of an island off the northernmost point of Newfoundland.
 After being dropped at Grandmother’s Cove you strike out along the cliffs toward the inn.
 The cliffs offer balcony seats to the whales and dolphins that play in the waters below but also keep an eye out for smaller friends including sea otters and seals.
 For those with an appreciation of the ancient, we visit sod huts remains from an unidentified culture.
 These untouched artifacts are evoke the life of those that preceded us to this cove by millennia.
 Sip a drink and relax on the cliffs, helipad or in the indoor whale watching station as you watch the bergs and whales continue their eternal parade.
 This island is the best location in the world for watching whales and icebergs at one time.
 The unique currents and underwater geography bring an unmatched food source in next to the rocks and the whales aren’t far behind.
 The frigid Labrador Current pulls the “vast cathedrals of ice” from the arctic to smash against the cliffs.
-For those that feel the urge to visit an iceberg or share the water with a whale, kayaking is an option not to be missed.

 We didn’t want you to have nightmares so we saved the visit to the nearby cove of L’Anse aux Pigeon for today.
 This abandoned community was the site of a mass murder and suicide which was the climax of a tragic tale told in Earl Pilgrim’s book ‘Curse of the Red Cross Ring‘.
 It is only one of the stories of hardship that have made this island famous.
 We know more.